The Impact of Question Framing on the Performance of Automatic Occupation Coding

-This study aims to fill this gap by examining the effect of occupational question framing on automatic coding.
+This study addresses this gap by examining the effect of occupational question framing on automatic coding.
 Given that question wording can vary widely and may be influenced by cultural or linguistic factors, we conducted an experiment using two question formats commonly employed in German surveys.
-Specifically, we aim to address the following research questions: Firstly, how does the framing of occupational questions affect the variability and richness of the responses?
+Specifically, we address two research questions: Firstly, how does the framing of occupational questions affect the variability and richness of the responses?
 Secondly, do different question wordings produce information that is equally conducive to automatic coding?
-Our findings offer practical insights for practitioners and researchers involved in automatic coding, emphasizing the importance of considering the original question formulations when assessing the performance and accuracy of coding algorithms.
+Our findings offer practical insights for researchers and practitioners, emphasizing the importance of considering the original question formulations when assessing the performance of coding algorithms.